AllenNeuralDynamics/facemap-capsule-template/README.md

 - changes are tracked as commits, with commit messages
 - changes can be pushed or pulled from a remote

-This template sets up a starting point for processing video data with `facemap` capsules.
+This template sets up a starting point for processing video data with `facemap`.

 ## for testing
 get up and running quickly by *cloning this repo* in codeocean: